wiseman/webflight-gamepad/README.md

 Plugin your gamepad, point your browser at http://localhost:3000/ and then press a button on your gamepad to activate the plugin.

+Control scheme:
+LS for movements
+RS for altitude/rotation
+Pressing RS will disable emergancy stop
+Y to flip
+Either of RT or LT will make drone hover in place Start to take off
+Select to land

 If you have a Logitech Extreme 3D Pro joystick, you should now be able to control the drone's roll/pitch/yaw with the joystick and climb/descent rate with the throttle.